 Originally gathered together by distinguished Howard University historian Rayford W. Logan in 1944, our edition of the book includes Rayford Logan’s introduction, a new introduction by Kenneth Janken, and an updated bibliography.
 It is part of our African American Intellectual Heritage series.

 In order to share these voices more widely, the University of Notre Dame Press has released an ebook version.
-For a limited time, you can receive a free copy of the ebook by subscribing to our email newsletter through the form at the bottom of this post.
-This offer expires August 7th.

 Kenneth Janken has written a guest post to explore the relevance of the book to today’s continuing struggle against racism and inequality.

 This spring’s and summer’s wave-upon-wave of protests against police brutality and state-sanctioned violence, Confederate and other racist monuments, and for Black Lives Matter have stimulated among organizations and individuals, participants, and observers a search for historical insight into what many believe is a pivotal moment.
 The work of intellectuals who are in or observe the movement is in increased demand, as can be seen here, here, here, and here, to offer only four different perspectives.
 University of Notre Dame Press’s re-issue as an e-book of the 1944 classic collection What the Negro Wants offers the interested public still another point of comparison to another movement stimulated by earthshaking change.

 As I wrote in my introduction to UND Press’s 2001 reprint of the collection, What the Negro Wants “was a programmatic milestone in the history of the Civil Rights Movement…”